czoido/conan-deterministic-examples/README.md

 There are many different reasons for that your builds can end being non-deterministic.
 Reasons will vary between different operating systems and compilers.
 Not all compilers or linkers have the option to introduce certain flags to fix the sources of indeterminism.
-In `gcc` and `clang` there are some options or environment variables that can be set to minimize the indeterminisitic but using `msvc` you will probably need to patch the build binaries as there are no options available to prevent the propagation of certain information to the binaries.
+In `gcc` and `clang` for example there are some options or environment variables that can to minimize the indeterminisitic behaviour but using `msvc` you will probably need to patch the builtbinaries as there are no options available to prevent the propagation of certain information to the binaries.

+This repository contains a python script called `check_deterministic.py` which produces binaries affected by different causes of indeterminism and tries to fix them two ways:
+- Applying a Conan hook.
+This hook can be used to setup environment variables in the `pre_build` step and patch binaries in `post_build`.
+The intention of the annexed hook named `deterministic-build.py` is to show the tools that can be used to produce deterministic builds but not to enter in much detail in how to do it.
+- Modifying compiler/linker flags in the `CMakeLists.txt`.

 ## Timestamps introduced by the compiler / linker